One year ends, a new one begins and about 50% of us take part in a ritualized listing of New Year’s resolutions.

 For me, New Year’s Resolutions aren’t worth the paper I write them on.
 Yet, I keep hearing that setting specific, measurable, time-bound goals is the right thing to do.
 I learned in the workplace, in coach training, and in countless popular and professional books and articles.
 So it must be true, right?

 Maybe not.
 Peter Bregman, CEO of Bregman Partners, cites a Harvard Business School working paper that reviewed the research on goal setting.
-It concluded that “…a narrow focus that neglects non-goal areas, a rise in unethical behavior, distorted risk preferences, corrosion of organizational culture, and reduced intrinsic motivation.”
+It concluded that goal setting is “…a narrow focus that neglects non-goal areas, a rise in unethical behavior, distorted risk preferences, corrosion of organizational culture, and reduced intrinsic motivation.”

 I assume that’s not what we’re aiming for!
 Bregman thinks it’s better to choose a broad area of focus that taps into our inner motivations.
 Resist creating goals, he suggests.
 Instead, stay open to what happens as you pursue activities within your area of focus.

 Bregman’s idea sounds simple: identify “…the things you want to spend your time doing …and spend your time doing those things.
 The rest takes care of itself.”
-He says we’ll achieve at least as much as we would have through goal-setting , and that we’ll enjoy the process a lot more.
+He says we’ll achieve at least as much as we would have through goal-setting, and enjoy the process a lot more.

 I’m not saying to ditch goal-setting if it works for you.
 But if it doesn’t, maybe Bregman’s approach is one worth trying.
 Either way, if there are changes or achievements we’d like to make this year there are a some things we can do increase the likelihood of success.